-So we'll start with Minister Counselor Flumiani.
+We'll start with Minister Counselor Flumiani.

-FLUMIANI: Thank you, Nathaniel, for this very extensive round of questions.
-(Laughs.)
-I will try to do my best, and some of them I will group them because they are quite similar.
+Ms. FLUMIANI.
+Thank you, Nathaniel, for this very extensive round of questions.
+[Laughs.]
+I will try to do my best, and some of them I will group because they are quite similar.

 So, as I mentioned, supporting the Libyan institutions and their capacity building is our priority.
 We have been working very hard on this for quite a long time now, and this is key in order to enable the Libyan authorities to handle what is happening in their country and in their area of responsibilities at sea.